 Berkshire Hathaway B (BRK.B) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had gained 2.82% over the past month, lagging the Finance sector's gain of 5.32% and the S&P 500's gain of 4.27% in that time.
+Heading into today, shares of the company had lost 1.73% over the past month, lagging the Finance sector's gain of 0.15% and the S&P 500's loss of 0.35% in that time.

 Investors will be hoping for strength from BRK.B as it approaches its next earnings release.
-The company is expected to report EPS of $2.34, up 29.28% from the prior-year quarter.
+In that report, analysts expect BRK.B to post earnings of $2.34 per share.
+This would mark year-over-year growth of 29.28%.

-Investors might also notice recent changes to analyst estimates for BRK.B.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for BRK.B.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-BRK.B currently has a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+BRK.B currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, BRK.B is holding a Forward P/E ratio of 21.49.
-This represents a premium compared to its industry's average Forward P/E of 13.37.
+Digging into valuation, BRK.B currently has a Forward P/E ratio of 21.02.
+This represents a premium compared to its industry's average Forward P/E of 12.77.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 216, which puts it in the bottom 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 195, putting it in the bottom 24% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report